-Interview ints Related to BBLF Nutrients "when I am aware of the core concepts of neurocognition, I can offer nutritional suggestions that can boost learners' brain functions and memory such as drinking water while they are in the classroom."
+merviewees Statements Retailed to BBEA Nutrients "when I am aware of the core concepts of neurocognition, I can offer nutritional suggestions that can boost learners' brain functions and memory such as drinking water while they are in the classroom."
 Exercise "Aerobic exercises not only guarantee physical health but also facilitate basic learning mechanisms."
-BBLP1 Personality & mood "We need to know how the learners' mood can affect their tendency to receive input and store it in the long term memory."
-Critical period "As prospective teachers, we should know the cognitive and biological developments that the learners go through and the optimal time periods that teachers can use to expose learners to language."
+Personality "We need to know how the learners' mood can affect their tendency to BBLP1 1 & mood receive input and store it in the long term memory."
+Critical "As prospective teachers, we should know the cognitive and biological period developments that the learners go through and the optimal time periods that teachers can use to expose learners to language."
 Cognitive fatigue "I prefer not to assign challenging tasks or carry on teaching while learners feel exhausted and experience decreased performance level."
 Cognitive load "Learners' potential and capacity in being exposed to the language input are key factors that should not be ignored in the language teaching process; otherwise, time and energy would be wasted."
 Performance time "sometimes I feel that kids' cognitive functioning draws closer to optimality in later hours in the morning."
 And with regard to time spacing, an interviewee said, "I think we need to know the particular amount of time that is required to be spent for any type of activity and the time lapse required after each."
 BBLP7 Attention "Knowing the how of brain functioning while attending to a particular subject not only saves a lot of time and energy, it also benefits the formation of memories."
 BBLP9 Memory "Basic principles of neural functions enable prospective teachers to employ more efficient strategies to teach the vocabulary and the grammatical points in the target language."
-BBLP12 Multisensory learning "I myself have used different modalities in learning new English words: I watch films with English subtitles, and at the same time that I listen to the words I can see them below the screen, and this enhances my ability to retain the words.
+BBLP12 Multisensory "I myself have used different modalities in learning new English learning words: I watch films with English subtitles, and at the listen to the words I can see them below the screen. words: I watch films with English subtitles, and at the same time that I listen to the words I can see them below the screen, and this enhances my ability to retain the words.
 Teaching words through different modalities can do wonders."